 Recycling.
 Being a Recycler.
 A noun or a verb that fills you with delight or dread.
 Perhaps you’ve tried recycling but couldn’t find anywhere to drop your items off.
 Maybe you’re hooked and love to see how little waste from your home or office goes to landfill.
 Or maybe you’re trying but you feel you’re missing the mark somewhere.

 When I read the above paragraph I felt that my thoughts had been read, that this press release was written just for me.
-I could answer yes to those questions and yes I am well and truly ready to taking the first step towards being a Recyler.
+I could answer yes to those questions and yes I am well and truly ready to take the first step towards being a Recycler.

 Up-cycling the Recyclers’ Dreams